Definitions for Chapter 582

 (f) Training or technical assistance for professionals (including individuals providing education and rehabilitation services), employers, or others who provide services to, employ, or are otherwise substantially involved in the major life functions of individuals with disabilities, to the extent that training or technical assistance is necessary to the achievement of an employment outcome by an individual with a disability.

-(7) "CFR" refers to the Code of Federal Regulations.
+(8) "CFR" means the Code of Federal Regulations.

-(8) "Client Assistance Program" or "CAP" refers to a federally-funded program authorized under 34 CFR 370 that is independent of OVRS and whose purpose is to provide information, advocacy, and legal representation to individuals seeking OVRS services.
+(9) "Client Assistance Program" or "CAP" means a federally-funded program authorized under 34 CFR 370 that is independent of the Program and whose purpose is to provide information, advocacy, and legal representation to individuals seeking Program services.

 (a) A program that provides directly or facilitates the provision of one or more of the following vocational rehabilitation services to individuals with disabilities to enable those individuals to maximize their opportunities for employment, including career advancement: